Parkway Financial Planning Ltd is a bespoke firm of Independent Financial Advisers based in Horsforth, Leeds and Barnard Castle.

-The company was founded by Mike Ross who was subsequently joined by Lee Hanson and Greg Farrar.
+The company was founded by Mike Ross, Lee Hanson and Greg Farrar.
 There are no external shareholders or investors, thereby ensuring decisions are made free of any outside influence.

 We provide an impartial service which focuses on achieving your aims and objectives, rather than selling products.
 We believe that by simplifying complex issues, you will often be in a position to make informed decisions yourself about your financial planning.

 Our advisers all have long careers in the financial services industry with the highest professional qualifications and are able to advise in a range of areas, including pension funding and retirement options, investment planning, protection needs, Inheritance Tax and estate planning, general taxation planning/administration and family trusts.